UK PM Cameron under pressure over Google tax deal

+May 23 Retailer Target Corp reached an $18.5 million settlement with 47 states and the District of Columbia over a massive data breach in late 2013.

-LONDON British Prime Minister David Cameron came under increasing pressure on Wednesday over a back tax deal agreed by Internet group Google (GOOGL.O) that was hailed by his finance minister as a major success but dismissed as "derisory" by the opposition Labour Party.
+LONDON Jan 27 British Prime Minister David Cameron came under increasing pressure on Wednesday over a back tax deal agreed by Internet group Google that was hailed by his finance minister as a major success but dismissed as "derisory" by the opposition Labour Party.

 Labour leader Jeremy Corbyn challenged Cameron to defend the deal, which he said represented a tax rate of just 3 percent on 6 billion pounds ($8.5 billion) of profits that Google, now part of holding company Alphabet Inc, has earned in Britain since 2005.